Change-Point Analysis of Time Series with Evolutionary Spectra: Statistical Environment and the Testing Problems

 \section{Statistical Environment and the Testing Problems}

 Section \ref{Subsec Segmented-Locally-Stationary} introduces the statistical setting and Section \ref{subsec The hypotheses testin problem} presents the hypotheses testing problems.
-We work in the frequency domain under the locally stationary framework introduced by \citet{dahlhaus:96}. \citet{casini_hac} extended his framework to allow for discontinuities in the spectrum which then results in a segmented locally stationary process.
+We work in the frequency-domain under the locally stationary framework introduced by \citet{dahlhaus:96} who formalized the ideas of \citet{priestley:65}. \citet{casini_hac} extended his framework to allow for discontinuities in the spectrum which then results in a segmented locally stationary process.
 This corresponds to the relevant process under the alternative hypothesis of breaks in the spectrum.
 Since local stationarity is a special case of segmented local stationarity we begin with the latter.
 We use an infill asymptotic setting whereby we rescale the original discrete time horizon $\left[1,\,T\right]$ by dividing each $t$ by $T.$